mccoolsa/student-performance-analysis/README.md

 https://www.kaggle.com/datasets/jayaantanaath/student-habits-vs-academic-performance

-Perhaps more exploration was needed for the ML model - RF provided decent but should be compared to others such as
+Perhaps more exploration was needed for the ML model - RF provided decent but should be compared to others such as:
 - Linear Regression (Features are not highly correlated or high-dimensional here)
 - Ridge (L2 Regularization) - May help here with minimizing outliers (alpha 1.0)
 - Lasso (L1 Regularization) - Make some values absolutes to enable enhanced feature selection (alpha 0.1)